-Please submit your interest form and materials by end the February.
+Please submit your interest form and materials as soon as possible.
 The goal is to have the initial board appointed by April 2020.

 The appointment process for each of the governmental bodies listed above is different.
 If you are interested in pursuing an appointment to one of those positions, we encourage you to reach out to leadership within those agencies.